shreyvijayvargiya/kixi/README.md

 # kixi

-A powerful platform for creating stunning animated gradients and accessing premium React, Next.js, and Vite code templates.
-Build beautiful websites faster with production-ready components and templates.
+A powerful platform for creating stunning designs, gradients, graphics and creatives

 ## 🚀 Features

-### Animated Gradient Generator
+### creative design app

 - **Real-Time Preview**: See your gradient animations instantly as you customize them
 - **Customizable Colors**: Create gradients with unlimited color combinations